Summary

 requires no set-up and saves carbon by automatically turning down the set-point

-when a room is vacant.
-Service roles include company directorships for over 30
+Service roles have included company directorships for over 30 years

-fund, lead and deliver.
+In every role I create, persuade, fund, lead and deliver.

 OpenTRV/Vestemi/Caredall